-The quest for achieving peak productivity is now akin to a religion, one consisting of high priests (time-management gurus, life hack specialists, productivity coaches), various teachings (apps, tools, approaches, methods, reminders, workstation re-designs, forms of discipline), and millions of willing aspirants (early adopters, workshop participants, devotees).
+The quest for achieving peak productivity is now akin to a creed, one consisting of leaders (gurus, life hack specialists, productivity coaches), teachings (apps, tools, reminders, re-designs), and willing aspirants (early adopters, workshop participants, standing desk devotees).

 How did excessive working become so aspirational?